zuppao/megamania/README.md

 This is an Atari´s game made by [**Activision**](https://www.activision.com) back on 1982 ([**Megamania**](https://en.wikipedia.org/wiki/Megamania)).
 I really love this game, I grew up playing it (and a couple of others) with my mother and my uncle.
 This is my very simple tribute to the original one.
 ACTIVISION, please don´t get me wrong because the joking with your company name (and my name).
 Activison, I ❤ you!

-The controls is pretty simple ~~_but I forgot to put it on the screen, sorry by my fault_~~:
+The controls is pretty simple ~~_but I forgot to put it on the screen, sorry by my fault_ (yeah, fixed)~~:
-- Move horizontally with the ARROW KEYS: ⬅➡
+- Move horizontally with the ARROW KEYS: ⬅➡ or with the A / D keys
-- Shoot with the SPACE BAR
+- Shoot with the SPACE BAR or the ⬆ key
 - Pause the game with the CTRL key

 The game loops on the first enemy/phase so, when you kill them all, it will be reloaded.